Deborah Carr: Research

-associated with obesity, the impact of global warming on the health and well-being of the elderly, and issues related to death, dying, and bereavement.
+associated with obesity, the impact of climate change on the health and well-being of older adults, and issues related to death, dying, and bereavement.
 Her work has been funded by National Institutes of Health, Robert Wood Johnson Foundation, and RRF Foundation on Aging, among other organizations.
+She has authored several books including Aging in America (2023, University of California Press), Golden Years?
+Social Inequality in Late Life (2019, Russell Sage), and Worried Sick (2014, Rutgers University Press).